Alex Nylander wasn’t even supposed to go the AHL All-Star Classic.

 And there were three of them.
 The North Division had all three of their games end with a tie in regulation and a tie/no goals.
 Including Alex Nylander scoring one right in front of the net.

 Leadership and Logan Shaw

 With yet another game ending in a tie, and the shootout going to the maximum number of rounds with no goals, the officials were a bit puzzled about what to do next.
-What happens when a tie breaker also ends in a tie in an All-Star Game?
+What happens when a tie-breaker also ends in a tie in an All-Star Game?

-I’m sure a philosopher would get loquacious about the concept of a tie-breaker also ending in a tie, but Marlies Captain Logan Shaw had no time for that, and offered a more practical solution; he jumped over the boards, went to center ice and started banging his stick on the ice to demand he get a puck and the shootout continue until there was a real winner.
+I’m sure a philosopher would get loquacious about the concept of a tie-breaker also ending in a tie, but Marlies Captain Logan Shaw had no time for that and offered a more practical solution; he jumped over the boards, went to center ice and started banging his stick on the ice to demand he get a puck and have the shootout continue until there was a real winner.